UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 By this seemingly small modification, they identified that the percentage of correct analysis almost doubled, from 40% to 70%.

-We will talk more about choosing correct colour scales at the later modules of this course.
+We will talk more about choosing the correct colour scales in the later modules of this course.

 ---